Akwd22/the-mind/README.md

 <!-- DOCUMENTATION -->
 ## Documentation

 You can find documentation such as technical details, instructions, and UML diagrams in the folder `docs`.
-Moreover, Doxygen docs can be generated in HTML with script file `src/Doxy/run_doxygen` ([Doxygen](https://doxygen.nl/) must be installed in your system).
+Moreover, Doxygen docs can be generated in HTML with script file `src/Doxy/run_doxygen` ([Doxygen](https://doxygen.nl/) must be installed on your system).

 <!-- GETTING STARTED -->
 ## Getting Started